davidben/tls-trust-expressions/pki-transition-strategies.md

 ### Distrust Only New Certificates

-The client may choose to only distrust new certificates, while continuing to trust existing certificates.
-This helps with challenge (1) above, with some caveats with this approach:
+The client may choose to only distrust new certificates, issued after some cutoff date, while continuing to trust existing certificates.
+This helps with challenge (1) above, with some caveats:

 * If using the notBefore date, this is not an effective security measure; the user is still vulnerable to the distrusted CA, who may backdate certificates
 * Distrusting only new certificates still leaves the user vulnerable to existing misissued certificates.
 Those must be revoked separately, which requires identifying the set of certificates to re-evaluate.

-Certificate Transparency addresses both these concerns.
+Certificate Transparency can help with both these caveats.
 By using the SCT timestamp, the distrusted CA cannot backdate the timestamp.
-By enforcing all accepted certificates appear in CT logs, the set of remaining trusted certificates is known.
-This means, for example, root programs can request server operators check for any unauthorized certificates within that set.
+By enforcing all accepted certificates appear in CT logs and rejecting future certificates, the set of remaining trusted certificates is fixed and known.
+However, while this strategy is useful tool, it is not a complete solution.

+First, knowing the remaining trusted certificates does not immediately mitigate risk to users.
+While that set can then be audited, it is difficult for parties other than the server operator to determine if a certificate was unauthorized.
+Root programs can publicize the distrust and cutoff date and request server operators to audit, but many server operators will not perform this check.
+(Indeed this strategy is useful _because_ it is difficult to require all server operators take manual action.)
+Users remain vulnerable to misissued certificates that went unnoticed, so this strategy is a tradeoff between security and compatibility.
+This may also not be viable if too many certificates were misissued, as revocation lists would become large.
+During PKI transitions, root programs evaluate such tradeoffs case by case, picking what they determine to be best for their users.

-However, this strategy does not address challenge (2).
-While the immediate timing conflict is resolved, the server must still switch to a replacement CA before the cutoff date.
+Second, this strategy does not address challenge (2).
+The server must still switch to a replacement CA before the cutoff date, under the same constraints as in a more straightforward distrust.
+The following section discusses this further.

 ### Identifying a Replacement CA